 Interestingly, this “majority wins” rule of 50% or more does not apply when it comes to individual jurors opinions.
 For a plaintiff to recover for negligence, 10 out of 12 jurors must agree on each element of the claim.
 Having a lesser majority of jurors (whether it be 7 out of 12, 8 out of 12, or 9 out of 12), is still a loss to the plaintiff.

-Burden of Proof For Punitive Damages – Clear and Convincing Evidence
+What is the Burden of Proof For Punitive Damages in Texas?

 In addition to a higher burden of proof standard, punitive damages require a unanimous jury.
 This means that if a single juror does not have a firm belief or conviction as to the truth of the allegations made by the plaintiff justifying punitive damages, then that single juror prevents the other 11 jurors from awarding punitive damages.